 - Reduced admin, allowing them to focus more on their target communities

-Grant managers could benefit from a lifting of significant administrative burden:
+Grant managers could potentially benefit from a lifting of significant administrative burden:

-- Free up time that would otherwise be spent on low value tasks
+- Free up time otherwise spent on low value tasks

 - Access to tools to provide a better service

-- The ability to follow the money and identify potential misuse
+- Allow them to follow the money and identify potential misuse

-- Headroom to build better relationships with providers
+- Give them headroom to build better relationships with providers

-- Help with launching new grants faster through a more in-depth understanding of provider network
+- Help launch new grants more quickly through a deeper understanding of provider network

-- Data insights that connect output to outcomes
+- Use data insights that connect output to outcomes

 - Understand and measure the impact that grants are making